hakolao/wolf3d-rasterizer/README.md

 ### External libraries:

-- SDL: Window management, fonts, events and presenting the framebuffer
+- SDL: Window management, fonts, events, time and presenting the framebuffer
-  - No other SDL functionality is allowed, except for bonus features
   - All graphics are software rendered
 - Libc:
   - `pthreads.h` for parallelization